 Transaction costs relating to financial assets and liabilities that are measured at amortized cost are amortized on a straight-line basis over the term of the related financial instrument.
-Amortization of transaction costs related to long-term debt is recognized in earnings as interest expense.
+Amortization of transaction costs related to long-term debt is recognized in earnings as interest expense on long-term debt.